WRLC Handbook

 302 Workers' Compensation Insurance

-Employees are provided with Workers Compensation Insurance at no cost to the employee, which covers any injury incurred during the performance of their job.
+Employees are provided with Workers Compensation Insurance at no cost to the employee, which covers any injury incurred during the performance of their job if working from the U.S..
 You should report any work-related injury as soon as possible to your supervisor or the Director of Finance & Administration, even if it appears to be minor.
+This includes work-related injuries that take place in your personal residence, if you are a remote or hybrid employee and sustain a work-related injury during the performance of your job.
 Failure to report an injury could result in loss of benefits.

 Following an eligible workers’ compensation claim, employees returning to work must provide proof of rehabilitation or treatment from a licensed physician and verification that they are able to complete all job-related tasks.
 Once a physician has verified that the employee can resume all job-related tasks, he/she will no longer receive workers’ compensation benefits.